neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/earthdistance.html" description="Provides cube-based and point-based approaches to calculating great circle distances on the surface of the Earth" icon="app-store">earthdistance</a>

-<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="Integrates Uber's H3 geospatial indexing system that combines the benefits of a hexagonal grid with S2's hierarchical subdivisions into Postgres" icon="app-store">h3</a>
+<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="Integrates Uber's H3 geospatial indexing system that combines the benefits of a hexagonal grid with S2's hierarchical subdivisions" icon="app-store">h3</a>

-<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="A PostGIS extension for H3, enabling advanced spatial analysis and indexing in conjunction with PostGIS" icon="app-store">h3_postgis</a>
+<a href="https://github.com/zachasme/h3-pg/blob/main/docs/api.md" description="A PostGIS extension for H3, enabling advanced spatial analysis and indexing" icon="app-store">h3_postgis</a>

 <a href="https://docs.pgrouting.org/" description="Extends PostGIS/Postgres databases, providing geospatial routing and other network analysis functionality" icon="app-store">pgrouting</a>